mitchandrade8/mitchandrade8/README.md

  - More coming soon ---

 Certifications:
-- COMPTIA Security+: Study for exam
+- COMPTIA Security+: Studying for exam
-- AWS: getting a fundamentals cert then -> Cloud Practioner
+- AWS: getting a fundamentals cert then -> Cloud Practioner :: in progress
 - Looking at others

 Leetcode and HackerRank: